According to a Brazilian who went through this process recently

 South Margin

-The south margin (pictured above) was my choice because it has great deals, some co-workers were already living in this region, and the infrastructure is great (parks, shopping malls, hospitals, and markets).
+The south margin (pictured above) was my choice because it has some great deals, some co-workers were already living in this region, and the infrastructure is great (parks, shopping malls, hospitals, and markets).

 It’s like living in a countryside, but next door to a big city.”

-Besides, there is a train that connects Setúbal to Lisbon (passing through several districts on the way) and there are boats that connect Barreiro, Seixal, and Montijo to the capital.
+Besides, there is a train that connects Setúbal to Lisbon (passing through several districts on the way), and there are boats that connect Barreiro, Seixal, and Montijo to the capital.

-Nevertheless, consider that if you don’t live near public transport (and don’t own a car) you may have difficulties getting to Lisbon.
+Nevertheless, consider that if you don’t live near public transport (and don’t own a car), you may have difficulties getting to Lisbon.

 City of Lisbon